oluwafisayomi-balogun/oluwafisayomi-balogun/README.md

 # 👋 Hi, I'm Oluwafisayomi

-Currently a **Python Developer & Analyst**  but before that, I've been quite aa few things...
+Currently a **Python Developer & Analyst**  but before that, I've been quite a few things...

 🧬 **Anatomist by degree**,
 📊 **Analyst by self-learning**,